croningp/commanduino/README.md

     cmdMng.servo1.set_angle(120)
     print cmdMng.servo1.get_angle()
     time.sleep(1)

 ```

-What this script does is reads the information provided by the Config file and creates a CommandManager with this information.
-This sets up the device on both the Arduino side and Python side which allows you to control it.
 This script in particular will set the angle of the Servo motor to 60 degrees, wait for 1 second then set the angle to 120 degrees.
 When the script calls `cmdMng.servo1.set_angle(60)`, it is actually sending the command `S1,SA,60;` to the Arduino device which is then processed by the CommandHandler to obtain the desired movement.